agifm-team/AGI-Client/README.md

 You can serve the application with a webserver of your choice by simply copying `dist/` directory to the webroot.
 To set default Homeserver on login and register page, place a customized [`config.json`](config.json) in webroot of your choice.

-## Custom App Style
-Would you like to customize your login page to your website?
-Then you can check out some values available in the `config/custom-css.scss` file.

-Replace this value to change the appID: `immagine-ai-matrix`

-Replace some values in the file: `electron-builder.json5`

-App title in `electron/main/index.ts`.

-If you would like to edit the version checker url, you can edit the `src/client/state/cons.js` file.

-If you would like to edit the homeservers list, you can edit the `config/config.json` file.

-If you want to put a custom name or welcome message for the app, edit the .env file.
-(This will only affect the application within react.)

-If you want to change some more information about the application's HTML, you'll be looking for the `index.html` file.

-If you are trying to edit application image files, you are looking for the `public/img/` folder.

-If you want to modify the manifest file, it is present in `public/manifest.json`.

-Things more related to the mobile version of the application I recommend you use the <a href="https://marketplace.visualstudio.com/items?itemName=ionic.ionic" target="_blank">Ionic extension</a> from Visual Studio Code.

 ## Auto select custom domain

 Example: https://pony.house/#matrix.org

 When the page loads, the application will automatically try to load the selected custom homeserver.
 This is useful if you want to refer a friend directly using your homeserver url.

-## Mod and patch support
-You can freely develop mods for users to install on the Pony House.
-The application will also support you to build a version of Pony House with pre-installed mods.

-For more information see the folder `/mods`.

 ## Local development
 > We recommend using a version manager as versions change very quickly.
 You will likely need to switch